shreyasrama/cph/README.md

     `bin/cph`

 ## Todo
-- Proper error handling everywhere (clean up os.exits too)
+- Proper error handling everywhere (clean up os.exits too) -- underway
-- Refactor list.go to use awsutil functions
+- Refactor list.go to use awsutil functions -- underway
 - Testing framework
 - Sorting out function and variable case
 - Several more functions (not in order of importance): get approvals and multi approve, select multiple pipelines to run based on comma separated lists, detailed view of a single pipeline
 - Setting up releases in Github and releasing via Taskfile
+- Use https://github.com/olekukonko/tablewriter instead of tabwriter